dotnet/docs-aspire/docs/database/oracle-entity-framework-component.md

 [!INCLUDE [component-health-checks](../includes/component-health-checks.md)]

-The The .NET Aspire Oracle EntityFrameworkCore component currently doesn't implement health checks, though this may change in future releases.
+The The .NET Aspire Oracle EntityFrameworkCore component registers a basic health check that checks the database connection given a `TContext`.
+The health check is enabled by default and can be disabled using the `HealthChecks` property in the configuration.

 [!INCLUDE [component-observability-and-telemetry](../includes/component-observability-and-telemetry.md)]